adjtomo/seisflows/docs/instructions_remote.rst

                  output/model_init/proc000000_z.bin \
                  output/model_0001/proc000000_vs.bin

 The command line arguments are exactly the same for the other script, ``plot2d_delauney``.
-For either script to work, pylab must be installed and the pylab backend properly configured.
-If you prefer software other than pylab, feel free to use the above scripts for reference in writing your plotting tools.
+For either script to work, Pylab must be installed and the Pylab backend properly configured.
+If you prefer software other than Pylab, feel free to use the above scripts for reference in writing your plotting tools.